trueheart78/gifs/README.md

 ## Dropbox Integration

 First, you need to create a new [Dropbox app][dropbox-new-app], using the **Dropbox API** (not the business option), with **Full Dropbox** access.
 Once you have that setup, you will need to click the _Generate_ button beneath the **Generate Access Token** header of the **OAuth2** section.
 This is the token that will be used for interacting with your Dropbox account.

+### Gifs Directory

+Expects a `gifs` directory in your Dropboxs.
+This is also where the database file will be created, to track public Dropbox links for each gif.

 ### Configuration File